thedexican/dotfiles-1/README.md

 Requirements
 ------------

-Set zsh as your login shell:
+Please Set zsh as your login shell:

     chsh -s $(which zsh)